What is an Anti-Tip Bracket and Why is it Important?

 No, they do not.

-A home inspection report should have the report summary read first.
-Once completed, the entire home inspection report should be read.
+A home inspection report should begin with a report summary.
+You should then read the entire home inspection report.
 Make notes regarding the findings of the home inspection.
 If there are any questions with the report, please feel free to contact the home inspector to answer those questions.

 Diagnosing sewer problems can be incredibly difficult and costly.
 Our sewer line video inspection saves you time, hassle, and money.
-Our specialists run a video line through your sewer pipes, including branch lines and main sewer line, to provide real-time, up-close images of any problems.
+Our specialists run a video line through your sewer pipes, including the main sewer line and branch lines, to provide real-time, up-close images of any problems.

 When should you have a sewer line video inspection?
-We recommend you have one if you’re experiencing frequent blockages, but also before any bathroom or kitchen remodel and even when buying a new construction home.
+We recommend you have one if you’re experiencing frequent blockages, but also before any bathroom or kitchen remodel.
+A sewer inspection is even a good idea if your are buying a newly constructed home.

 You can add a sewer scope inspection to any of our home inspection services.